tadiemeb/RegstrarDevelopment/README.md

 # RegstrarDevelopment
-Registrar development for joint military staff college
+Registrar development for joint military staff college it`s developed by the IM students of 2017/18 Mekelle tigray